Best Practices for Data Warehousing

 Key Considerations

 • Data Volume and Velocity: Cloud data warehouses often offer better scalability and performance for organizations handling massive volumes of data or requiring real-time analytics.
+The benefits of real-time analytics include faster decision-making, improved responsiveness, and enhanced operational efficiency.

 • Data Sensitivity and Compliance: Industries with strict data regulations and compliance requirements may prefer on-site data warehouses to maintain control over data security and privacy.